-The financial statements of the Company for the year ended 31st March 2020 were approved and adopted by board of directors of the Company in their meeting dated 26th June 2020.
+The financial statements of the Company for the year ended 31st March 2020 were approved and adopted by board of directors of the Company in their meeting dated 26th June, 2020.

-2. Basis of preparation
+2. Basis of preparation of Financial Statement

 2.1.
 Statement of Compliance